DSFT has been providing science based consultancy services globally since 2002.

 - Written by Michael Mullan

 Ice cream and gelato manufacturers produce products with a range of favours.
 There are often significant variations in sweetness and hardness between flavours.
 This article provides an explanation of sweetness, how it is measured and how it can be controlled.

 Relative sweetness and the Potere Dolcificante method are discussed and calculations are used to explain the differences.
 The limitations and disadvantages of using numerical values of sweetness are explained.
 Since sweetness and hardness are closely related the reader is also referred to the article on controlling hardness or resistance to scooping.

 In this article we will explore how to use mix composition to control the hardness or "scoopability" of ice cream.
 The serving temperature which influences the concentration of ice present will also be considered.
 The volume of air added during freezing (overrun) and the concentration of emulsifier can also affect hardness.
-However, these effects are generally less significant than the concentration of sweeteners used and serving temperature.
-This article should be read in conjunction with the article on the sweetness of ice cream.

 - Written by Lee Williams